GitMirroring/gnuboot/site/contrib.md

 Paul worked with Libreboot on
 this, sending patches to test periodically until the bug was fixed in coreboot, and then helped her integrate the fix in libreboot.
-Contact **PaulePanter** in the \#libreboot IRC channel.

 Peter Stuge
 -----------